glennklockwood/limelead/content/pages/sysadmin-howtos/configuring-solaris10.md

 * If you didn't select the "`minimal network daemons`" group during installation, a bunch of daemons (notably telnet) will be running by default.
-  To disable most of the unnecessary ones post-install, issue
-  <kbd>/usr/sbin/netservices limited</kbd> as root.
-This will have the same
-  effect as if you chose the minimal network daemons install option.
+  To disable most of the unnecessary ones post-install, issue `/usr/sbin/netservices limited` as root.
+This will have the same effect as if you chose the minimal network daemons install option.
-* To quickly see what is still running, issue <kbd>netstat -an|grep LISTEN</kbd>
+* To quickly see what is still running, issue `netstat -an|grep LISTEN`
 * Cross-referencing the open ports with `/etc/services` should give you a quick idea of what you've got running.
-If there are some mysterious services listening to ports of questionable necessity, you can usually find a more human-readable description of SMF services by issuing <kbd>svcs -o FMRI,DESC</kbd>
+If there are some mysterious services listening to ports of questionable necessity, you can usually find a more human-readable description of SMF services by issuing `svcs -o FMRI,DESC`

 Knowing this, you can craft a reasonably effective ruleset such as this one in `/etc/ipf/ipf.conf`:

-<div class="shortcode">{{< highlight bash >}}
     #
     # ipf.conf
     #
     # IP Filter rules to be loaded during startup
     #
     # See ipf(4) manpage for more information on
     # IP Filter rules syntax.

     # General policies
     pass out quick from any to any keep state block in quick proto tcp with short

     ### Handle connections over the external interface (bge0)
     pass in quick on bge0 from chrysalis to any keep state

     ### Handle SSH coming in from the outside -- only allow connections from Rutgers
     block in quick on bge0 from any to any port = 22 head 1 pass in quick on bge0 proto tcp from 128.6.0.0/16 to any port = 22 \
         keep state group 1
       block return-rst in log quick on bge0 proto tcp all group 1

     ### Apache2 from outside; let apache do the logging
     pass in quick on bge0 proto tcp from any to any port = 80 keep state

     ### Block ICMP except ping
     block in log quick on bge0 proto icmp from any to any head 2 pass in quick on bge0 proto icmp from any to any icmp-type echo \
         keep state group 2
       pass in quick on bge0 proto icmp from any to any icmp-type echorep \
         keep state group 2

     ### Bounce and log any other connection attempts from outside of Rutgers
     block return-rst in log quick on bge0 proto tcp from !128.6.0.0/16 to chrysalis block return-rst in quick on bge0 proto tcp all block in quick on bge0 all
-{{</highlight>}}</div>

 This ruleset really only acts on the `bge0` interface and leaves traffic on all others (i.e., internal-facing interfaces and the loopback interface) unfiltered.